maeve/dotvim/README.md

     brew install highlight
     ```

+1. There are a number of gems that are handy to have installed in every ruby
+   version you are using.
+For [rbenv](https://github.com/rbenv/rbenv),
+   add these to your `~/.rbenv/default-gems` file:

+    ```text
+    bundler
+    neovim
+    pry
+    rubocop
+    ```

 ### Fonts

-1. Use one of the [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) to get the
+1. Use one of the [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) to get
-   powerline symbols:
+   the powerline symbols:

     ```bash
     brew tap caskroom/fonts